tq-systems/em-lib-shell/README.md

 The library functions can be sourced in other scripts or applications as needed.

+## Installation
+The libraries with the associated scripts can be installed as follows:

+    sudo make install

 ## License information
 This project is licensed under the TQSPSLA-1.0.3 license, see LICENSE file for further details.